 Many conferences include special sessions on Algebraic statistics.
 For example, the 2016 Joint Statistics Meetings hosted an IMS-sponsored Topic-Contributed Paper Session: Algebraic and geometric methods in inference - two decades of algebraic statistics, in July 2016 in Chicago.
 The 2015 AMS Fall Central Section Meeting also held a special session on algebraic statistics.

 In May 2014, IIT hosted the 2014 Algebraic Statistics conference, which continues the tradition of biennial algebraic statistics meetings in the US.
 The previous such meeting took place in June 2012, hosted by Penn State.
 The Algebraic Statistics in the Alleghenies conference was supported by the NSF, Packard Foundation, the Eberly College of Science, and the Mathematics and Statistics Departments at Penn State.

 In winter 2011/2012, I was named a co-Editor-in-Chief of the Journal of Algebraic Statistics.
-IIT Library took over hotsing the journal in 2015.
-The journal was discontinued after we published the volume in memory of Stephen E. Fienberg in 2019.
+IIT Library took over hosting the journal in 2015.
+The journal was discontinued after we published its final volume, in memory of Stephen E. Fienberg in 2019.

 The field continues to be visibly active, with dedicated conferences every (other) year: as2012 at Penn State, as2014 at IIT, as2015 in Genova, Italy.